HeewonKwak/-/README.md

 # Algorithm
-many kind of algorithm which I studied
+any kind of algorithm which I studied

 # use